Dental Bone Graft Cost UK 2026 — What to Expect Before a Dental Implant

 • Are placing an implant in the upper back jaw where the sinus is close

-See our guide to the true cost of dental implants in the UK and our dental implant treatment page for full implant cost breakdowns.
+See our guide to dental implant costs in the UK, the true cost of dental implants and our dental implant treatment page for full implant cost breakdowns.

 Frequently Asked Questions